 - Scrabble with a 60,000 word vocabulary

-The devices were developed by Avicom International (since absorbed into aviation behemoth Collins Aerospace), and resembled a hardcover book with a small color screen.
+The devices were developed by Avicom International (since absorbed into aviation behemoth Collins Aerospace), and resembled a hardcover book with a small colour screen.

 Passengers selected a title (each console housed one game, so you couldn’t play Donkey Kong if someone else already had the unit) from a dispenser resembling a magazine rack, swiped a credit card for a US$100 security deposit, and took the unit to play.
 Upon return, the deposit would be released, and the customer billed the hourly rate.

-It was a cute novelty for the time (the Game Boy was still four years away), but faded out quickly.
+It was a fascinating novelty for the time (remember, the Game Boy was still four years away), but faded out quickly.
 Speaking to the New York Times in 1992, a Singapore Airlines spokesperson said “We had an assortment of reasonably priced hand-held games, including chess and Donkey Kong.
 But, surprisingly, passengers didn’t rent them as often as we expected, so they were eliminated.”

 Further unintended entertainment came in the form of cabin crew announcements.
 After a series of incidents that saw a stewardess announcing “we will now be serving snakes (snacks)”, and another asking a First Class passenger “Sir, would you like some sauce on your balls? (self-explanatory)”, SIA partnered with the British Council to put new trainees through an intensive 30-hour English course.
 No one would be splitting infinitives after this, I can boldly say.